 “From the 1930s to the early 1970s, there was extensive industrial use of asbestos in the workplace,” reads a 2006 position paper on asbestos-related lawsuits, published by the American Bar Association.
 “Some 27 million U.S. workers in high-risk industries and occupations were exposed to asbestos between 1940 and 1979.”

-Asbestos fell out of favour as a construction material when doctors realized it made people sick.
+Asbestos fell out of favor as a construction material when doctors realized it made people sick.
 It was discovered that handling asbestos or living in an asbestos-insulated house could trigger several unpleasant diseases.
 These include peritoneal mesothelioma (cancer of the lining of the abdomen) and pleural mesothelioma (cancer of the lining of the lungs).
-The only known cause of these types of cancers in North America is exposure to asbestos.
+The only known cause of these types of mesothelioma in North America is exposure to asbestos.
 People diagnosed with malignant mesothelioma face a life expectancy of less than two years.

 Cancer isn’t the only disease associated with asbestos.
 Inhaling asbestos particles can scar your lungs, and result in a condition called pulmonary asbestosis.
 If these particles stick around in your lungs for a length of time, they can end up damaging your alveoli, tiny structures that distribute oxygen to blood vessels.